echamudi/poster-egg/README.md

 The normal setup will run front-end server using port `60571` and data server using port `60572`.
 You can change these settings at vars section inside `gulpfile.js`.
 If you modify the data server port, you'll also need to modify `designDataApi` URL in `config.ts` file at the front-end part (`posty-poster/src/config.ts`).

-Note : If you use your own HTML server, make sure that the fallback is `/index.html` file.

 Let's build and run the built in server.

 ```